gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### The Mozilla Blog

 I love Mozilla, so I need to get all my Mozilla news straight into my feed.
-It&#8217;s that simple.
+It's that simple.

 Website: <a href="https://blog.mozilla.org/" target="_blank">https://blog.mozilla.org/</a>